 please enter your zip code below.

-Try unique menus at many of Dayton's classiest places for reduced prices, all while raising money for charity.
-Summer Restaurant Week is July 28-Aug 4, 2013.
-Summer Restaurant Week 2013 will benefit Cancer Support Community of Western ohio and the MVRA scholarship fund.
+July 27th through August 3rd - Try unique menus at many of Dayton's classiest places for reduced prices, all while raising money for charity.
+Scroll down for participating restaurants and menu guide.

 Summer Restaurant Week.
 If you’ve heard the hype but you haven’t tried it yet, you’re probably asking, “Why this year?”